Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 Unless you’re an experienced investor, it’s not always easy to work out which investments to choose, so it’s worth seeking professional financial advice about the best options for you (read on to find out where you can find an advisor).

-If you choose not to seek advice, new rules were introduced this month (February 2021) to help drawdown customers decide where their pension savings should be invested.
+If you choose not to seek advice, new rules were introduced earlier this year to help drawdown customers decide where their pension savings should be invested.
 Essentially, these involve customers being presented with four different objectives by their pension provider, and asked to decide which one applies to them.
 This will then determine which ‘Investment Pathway’ they should follow.

-You can find more about how these new rules work here.
+You can find more about how these new rules work in our article New pension drawdown rules explained.

 Does it matter which drawdown provider I use?